open-telemetry/opentelemetry-demo/README.md

-We provide a [OpenTelemetry Demo Helm chart](https://github.com/open-telemetry/opentelemetry-helm-charts/tree/main/charts/opentelemetry-demo) to quickly deploy the demo to an existing Kubernetes cluster.
+We provide a [OpenTelemetry Demo Helm chart](https://github.com/open-telemetry/opentelemetry-helm-charts/tree/main/charts/opentelemetry-demo) to help deploy the demo to an existing Kubernetes cluster.

 [Helm](https://helm.sh) must be installed to use the charts.
 Please refer to Helm's [documentation](https://helm.sh/docs/) to get started.